thetoastintoaster/MicrosoftClone/README.md

   easier to follow and makes it scalable.
   ===========================================================================================
   Misakte #3
   I did not use parcel to prepare the code for deployment.
+(Didn't learn about it at the time of making this project; I know it now though)
   ===========================================================================================
   Preference #1
   I would use SASS instead of CSS